junxit/us-congress-bills-109/bill.md

 ---
 legis-num: H. CON.
 RES.
 175
-congress: 109th CONGRESS
+congress: One Hundred Ninth Congress of the United States of America
-session: 1st Session
+session: At the Second Session
-chamber: IN THE HOUSE OF REPRESENTATIVES
+chamber:
 ---

 # H. CON.
 RES.
 175